International Champagne Horse Registry

 Dark Gold

-"Dark gold" coloration.
+"Dark Gold" coloration.

-Right: red duns may look
+Right: red duns may look a little similar,

-dark skin, and stripes.
+but duns have dark skin, and stripes.

 Red Dun